Understanding the Digital SAT (DSAT): A Complete Overview

 • Geometry and Trigonometry: ~15%

-Superscoring on the Digital SAT
+Superscoring on the DSAT

-Break Time on the Digital SAT
+What is the Break Time on the Digital SAT

 The Digital SAT includes one 10-minute break between the Reading & Writing section and the Math section.
-Since the test is shorter (about 2 hours, 14 minutes) than the traditional SAT, there are no other breaks.
-During this time, students can stretch, use the restroom, eat a snack, or refresh before continuing.
-It’s essential to manage your time wisely and return promptly, as the test resumes automatically when the break ends.
+Since the test is shorter (about 2 hours and 14 minutes) than the traditional SAT, there are no additional breaks.

 Accommodations on the Digital SAT

 The Digital SAT offers accommodations like extended time, extra breaks, text-to-speech, screen magnification, and braille-compatible technology to support students with disabilities.
 Test-takers can also adjust font sizes and background colors for better readability.
-Accommodations must be approved in advance through the College Board’s SSD, ensuring a fair and accessible testing experience.

-How to Prepare for the DSAT
+How to Prepare for the Digital SAT

 4. Read Shorter Passages Quickly – Since reading passages are now shorter, practicing quick comprehension will be beneficial.
 Focus on identifying key points and main ideas efficiently.